rackspace/runway/docs/source/cfngin/blueprints.rst

 CFNType
 =======

-The :class:`~runway.cfngin.blueprints.variables.types.CFNType` can be used to signal that a variable should be submitted to CloudFormation as a Parameter instead of only available to the Blueprint when rendering.
+The :class:`~runway.cfngin.blueprints.variables.types.CFNType` can be used to signal that a variable should be submitted to CloudFormation as a Parameter instead of only available to the |Blueprint| when rendering.
 This is useful if you want to leverage AWS-Specific Parameter types (e.g. ``List<AWS::EC2::Image::Id>``) or Systems Manager Parameter Store values (e.g. ``AWS::SSM::Parameter::Value<String>``).

-See :mod:`runway.cfngin.blueprints.variables.types` for available subclasses of the ``CFNType``.
+See :mod:`runway.cfngin.blueprints.variables.types` for available subclasses of the :class:`~runway.cfngin.blueprints.variables.types.CFNType`.

 .. rubric:: Example
 .. code-block:: python